-Halong Bay is a UNESCO World Heritage site and one of the most popular tourist destinations in Vietnam.
+Halong Bay is a UNESCO World Heritage site and one of Vietnam’s most popular tourist destinations.
 But what can you see there?
 And what should you do while visiting Halong Bay?

-This area in North Vietnam is home to thousands of limestone islands, which are often compared to the picturesque snow-capped mountains seen in China’s Shangri-La.
+This area in North Vietnam is home to thousands of limestone islands, often compared to the picturesque snow-capped mountains in China’s Shangri-La.

-However, this comparison does not do justice to Halong Bay as these mountains have been carved out by centuries of erosion with manmade structures on top, whereas all Halong has left are its natural wonders.
+However, this comparison does not do justice to Halong Bay, as these mountains have been carved out by centuries of erosion with artificial structures on top.
+In contrast, all of Halong has left its natural wonders.

-The best thing you can do when visiting Halong is just let it take your breath away through any means available: either by cruising around and admiring the landscape from afar or going on an island-hopping expedition and really getting up close and personal with the karsts.
+When visiting Halong, the best thing you can do is just let it take your breath away through any means available: either by cruising around and admiring the landscape from afar or going on an island-hopping expedition and getting up close and personal with the karsts.